aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

-* Another good use for a pie chart would be to compare areas of growth within a business such as turnover, profit and exposure.
+* Another good use for a pie chart would be to compare growth areas within a business, such as turnover, profit, and exposure.
 * Try creating a pie chart to see how much money you spend in different areas.